Skip to main content

 Common mistakes to avoid

-• Forgetting to update your driver's license to the new state (usually required within 30–60 days of moving).
+• Not updating your driver's license to Florida within 30 days of moving.

 Frequently asked questions